 In Summer 2013 (Fall 2013 in Charlotte), Union Presbyterian Seminary implemented new M.A.C.E. and M.Div. curricula.
 In addition, a revised set of requirements now guide newly matriculated students seeking to earn both degrees in the dual degree program.
-The descriptions given in this catalog for the 2015-2016 academic year will apply to students who enter one or another of these professional degree programs in Summer 2013 (Fall 2013 in Charlotte) or later.
+The descriptions given in this catalog for the 2016-2017 academic year will apply to students who enter these professional degree programs in Summer 2013 (Fall 2013 in Charlotte) or later.
 Students already matriculated in the M.A.C.E. or M.Div. degree programs (or both through the dual degree program) before Summer 2013 will continue to be governed by the academic catalog then in force when they began their degree program.